hcl14/AVA-and-TID2013-image-quality-assessment/README.md

 ```

-I've checked the scores for the images from the tid2013 dataset, they seem ok (images taken are `iXX_10_Y.bmp`, where 10 corresponds to jpeg compression distortion, and Y is level of it):
+I've checked the scores for the images from the tid2013 dataset, they seem ok (images taken are `iXX_10_Y.bmp`, where 10 corresponds to jpeg compression distortion, and Y is the level of it):

 ```